hungrymedia/wp-multipost/trunk/readme.txt

 == Frequently Asked Questions ==

-= Can I choose on which sub-blogs my post will display? =
+= Can I choose on which sub-blogs my post/page will display? =

 Yes.
-Once the plugin is enabled, you will see a Multipost area on the right side of the "Add New Post" and "Edit Post" screens.
-This will allow you to select which blogs receive a copy of the post.
+Once the plugin is enabled, you will see a Multipost area on the right side of the "Add New Post", "Edit Post", "Add New Page" and "Edit Page" screens.
+This will allow you to select which blogs receive a copy of the post or page.

-= Can I modify or delete a post from all sub-blogs simultaneously? =
+= Can I modify or delete a post or page from all sub-blogs simultaneously? =

 Yes.
-Any posts made to the main blog can be edited or deleted and those changes will be reflected on each sub-blog.
+Any posts or pages made to the main blog can be edited or deleted and those changes will be reflected on each sub-blog.

-= What is this HMMultipostMU_children custom field I see on my main post? =
+= What is this HMMultipostMU_children custom field I see on my main post or page? =

 The HMMultipostMU_children custom field stores the data for each sub-blog post made from the main blog.
-This is what maintains the relationship between each main post and sub-blog posts.
-If you remove or alter this custom field, you may be unable to automatically edit/delete related sub-blog posts any longer.
+This is what maintains the relationship between each main post/page and sub-blog posts/pages.
+If you remove or alter this custom field, you may be unable to automatically edit/delete related sub-blog posts or pages any longer.

 == Screenshots ==